kalam360/mpc-ecdsa-js/README.md

 ### Secret Sharing

-In this demo, [Shamir Secret Sharing(SSS)]([https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing](https://en.wikipedia.org/wiki/Shamir's_Secret_Sharing)) is used for parties to have *shares* without revealing secret information, such as secret key of EC, nonce `k` in signing protocol.
+In this demo, [Shamir Secret Sharing(SSS)](https://en.wikipedia.org/wiki/Shamir's_Secret_Sharing) is used for parties to have *shares* without revealing secret information, such as secret key of EC, nonce `k` in signing protocol.
 A prime field is used for polinomial computations.
 This is a *k-out-of-n* protocol for any *n* and *k* satisfy *n <= 2k - 1*, where *n* is the total number of parties, and *k* is the number of honest parties.

 ### Security

-This setting assumes *Semi-Honest* security model where all parties are expected to follow the protocols, but some of corrupted parties cooperate to reveal secret information.
+This setting assumes *Semi-Honest* security model where all parties are expected to follow the protocols, but some of corrupted parties may cooperate to reveal secret information.
 Therefore, it *should not* be used for real applications.
-If you need a *Malicious* model, please check the papers.
+If you need a *Malicious* model, please check the original paper.

 ## Demo